edgedb/edgedb/docs/edgeql/with.rst

 ^^^^^^^^^^

 There's no limit to the complexity of computed expressions.
-EdgeQL is fully composable; queries can be embedded inside each other simply.
+EdgeQL is fully composable; queries can simply be embedded inside each other.
 The following query fetches a list of all movies featuring at least one of the original six Avengers.